 Text Size Print

-We celebrate the formal opening of Longwood with the Convocation Ceremony.
-This year, for the first time, Convocation will be held outdoors on Lancaster Mall, opposite the spot on Wheeler Mall where the year will close with Commencement in the spring.
+We celebrate the formal opening of Longwood with the Convocation Ceremony, held outdoors on Lancaster Mall, opposite the spot on Lawn Mall where the year will close with Commencement in the spring.
 Convocation is a mix of formal and fun with a keynote speaker, faculty awards, and the "capping" of seniors by another student.

-- Line up will be on Wheeler Mall.
-Seniors and cappers should report to this location at 3:15 p.m. or as soon as you are dismissed from classes ending at 3:15.
+- Seniors and cappers report to Wheeler Mall at 3:15 p.m. or as soon as you are dismissed from classes ending at 3:15.

-- Seniors should wear their academic gown (no hood) and dark shoes.
-You may purchase caps and gowns in the Longwood Bookstore, or contact them with questions at 391-1240.
+- Seniors need to wear their academic gown (no hood) and dark shoes.
+You may purchase caps and gowns in the Longwood Bookstore.

 - Guest parking is available in the Pine Street South Lot off Wynne Drive.
 If this is full, please park in the Vernon Street or Putney Street lots.